Get the whole family involved in your vacation planning!

 (1) PREP AHEAD

-Knowing you're going to have the whole family help pick destinations or activities, pull together resources to help in the selection.
+You want everyone to have things to explore.
+Knowing you're going to have the whole family help pick destinations or activities, pull together resources to assist in the selection.
 You can have a list of websites and online resources, pre-order guidebooks, and maps.
-You want everyone to have things about your destination to explore.
-You can even get the family involved in gathering the resources.
+You can even get the family involved in gathering all the tools.

 (2) GET THE FAMILY TOGETHER